wilfriedwoivre/vscode-arm-params-generator/README.md

 ## Features

-Generate Azur RM Parameters files :
+Generate Azure RM Parameters files :
 * Right click on Azure RM file to generate a new Azure RM parameter file
 * Right click on Azure RM File from explorer
 * Right click on Azure RM File from editor title